php-fig/fig-standards/proposed/container-meta.md

 When discussing the `ǸotFoundException`, a question arose to know whether the `NotFoundExceptionInterface` should have a `getMissingIdentifier()` method allowing the user catching the exception to know which identifier was not found.
 Indeed, a `ǸotFoundExceptionInterface` may have been triggered by a call to `get` in one of the dependencies, which is different from a call to `get` on a non existing identifier.

-After some discussion, it was decided that the `getIdentifier` method was not needed.
+After some discussion [[6]](#link_not_found_behaviour), it was decided that the `getIdentifier` method was not needed.
 Instead, it is important to stress out that the `get` method of the container SHOULD NOT throw a `NotFoundExceptionInterface` in case of a missing dependency.
 Instead, the container is expected to wrap the `NotFoundExceptionInterface` into another exception simply implementing the `ContainerExceptionInterface`.

 In pseudo-code, a correct implementation of `get` should look like this: